Arranmore Lifeboat Station: History

 It was noted that little financial help had been forthcoming locally, but that a management committee had been formed, and a good coxswain and willing crew had been found.
 A site for a boathouse and slipway had been granted by landowner Lt.
 F. Charley, and a lifeboat house was constructed at Leabgarrow, at a cost of £420.

-A 37-foot lifeboat had been transported by rail to Liverpool, and then shipped free of charge aboard a vessel of the Belfast Steamship Company to Derry, from where it was towed to its station by a H.M.
+A 37-foot lifeboat had been transported by rail to Liverpool, and then shipped free of charge aboard a vessel of the Belfast Steamship Company to Londonderry, from where it was towed to its station by a H.M.
 Coastguard cruiser, arriving in November 1883.
 The cost of the lifeboat and equipment was defrayed from the legacy of £448-19s-0d of the late Rev. Richard J. O. Vandeleur of Dublin, the lifeboat duly being named Vandeleur.

 On 19 July 1887, a man suffering Delirium tremens was seen in drifting towards the rocks in a small punt.
 A sergeant of the Royal Irish Constabulary put out in a small boat with two other men, and rescued the man.
 Sergeant Patrick McPhillips was awarded the RNLI Silver Medal.